Starts the auditing of SQL requests that attempt to access data.

 Privileges Granted Automatically

 When you initially set up logging, before you can use the BEGIN LOGGING statement, you must run the DIPACC script to create the DBC.ACCLogRule macro, which allows you to create logging rules in the DBC.AccLogRuleTbl using BEGIN LOGGING statements.
-See Security Administration for details.
+For more information, see Teradata Vantage™ - Advanced SQL Engine Security Administration, B035-1100.